-Texas Enterprise fund
+Texas Enterprise Fund

-Texas Enterprise zone project
+Texas Enterprise Zone

-- The city of Wichita Falls can adopt a company as a Qualified Business and thereby request that the State of Texas grant that company Enterprise Project status.
+Under the Texas Enterprise Zone Program, the city of Wichita Falls can adopt a company as a Qualified Business and thereby request that the State of Texas grant that company Enterprise Project status.
 Once the project has been so designated by the state, the project is eligible for a refund of state sales and use tax.

 The Chamber and Vernon College partner to assist an existing primary employer or a new employer with the evaluation and packaging of state and federal training programs.
 The State’s Skills Development Fund program has been remarkably successful in Wichita Falls.

 The State of Texas has established several tax-related state and local economic development programs that provide support and incentives for companies that invest and expand their operations and workforces in Texas communities.

 Offers long-term, asset-backed loans to near-bankable businesses commercializing new or improved products and small businesses or entities which foster growth of small businesses.
 The program targets those businesses which may be unable to obtain full financing or financing on workable terms in traditional capital markets.